-In the past 5 years, safety issues have emerged as a key concern in the autism spectrum community; the research evidence on this topic has lagged far behind.
-Although not yet examined in adults, elopement and peer victimization are common in children and adolescents with ASD (Anderson et al., 2012; Humphrey & Symes, 2011).
-A recent report suggested that, relative to adults in the general population, adults with ASD were twice as likely to experience sexual coercion or rape (Brown-Lavoie, Viecili, & Weiss, 2014).
-Although there is some suggestion that adults on the autism spectrum might more often be involved in the criminal justice system, recent data from the NLTS-2 suggests that transition-aged youth with ASD were actually less likely than those with other disabilities to be stopped by police or arrested (Newman et al., 2011).
-Yet, it might be that when they are engaged with police, impairments related to

-ASD make those interactions more difficult, leading to negative outcomes.
+In the past five years, safety issues have emerged as a key concern in the autism spectrum community, yet the research evidence on this topic has lagged far behind.
+Although not yet examined in adults, elopement and peer victimization (social, verbal, and physical) are common in children and adolescents with ASD.
+66,67 A recent report suggested that, relative to adults in the general population, adults with ASD were twice as likely to experience sexual coercion or rape.
+While there has been insufficient Although there is some suggestion that adults on the autism spectrum might more often be involved in the criminal justice system, recent data from the NLTS-2 suggests that transition-aged youth with ASD were actually less likely than those with other disabilities to be stopped by police or arrested.
+Although, it might be that when they are engaged with police, impairments related to ASD make those interactions more difficult, leading to negative outcomes.

-Careful research is needed to understand the experiences of victimization in adulthood - sexual victimization, physical victimization, and being taken advantage of - as well as the prevalence of other safety risks.
+Careful research is needed to understand the experiences of victimization in adulthood - sexual victimization, physical victimization, and being taken advantage of - as well as the prevalence of other safety risks, such as wandering and the often adverse outcomes that unfold from wandering.
+While little is known about adults with ASD wandering behaviors, a recent report found 27% of adolescents engaged in wandering behavior within the past year.
+Wandering from safe places and situations can lead to individuals with ASD being lost, missing, or injured.
 Studies are needed to understand the characteristics of those adults whose safety is at risk, so that preventative efforts can be put into place.
-Research focused on adults in the criminal justice system are also important to understand precipitating factors for criminality; Helverschou et al. (2015) found that among criminal offenders with ASD in Norway, 67% of crimes were related to obsessions or special interest.
-Long-term studies should also examine the impacts of childhood victimization or other threats to safety, as these might lead to mental health problems among adults with ASD (Taylor & Gotham, 2016).
-Intervention studies to improve awareness and safety are necessary.
+Research focused on adults in the criminal justice system are also important to understand precipitating factors for criminality or adverse interactions with law enforcement; Helverschou et al. (2015)70 found that among criminal offenders with ASD in Norway, 67% of crimes were related to obsessions or special interest.
+A recent study assessing the experiences of adults with ASD and police officers in England showed conflicting views on the quality of the interaction71; police officers expressed satisfaction with how they had worked with individuals with ASD, whereas the individuals with ASD were largely dissatisfied with their experience of the police.
+Research strategies to develop a better understanding among law enforcement might lead to less adverse interactions and result in treatment rather than incarceration, which does not improve the situation for people with disabilities.
+Long-term studies should also examine the impact of childhood victimization or other threats to safety, as these might lead to mental health problems among adults with ASD.72 Intervention studies to improve awareness and safety are necessary.

 There are currently a limited number of programs to improve safety for individuals with ASD.
 In some communities, policy officers and judges receive training on autism spectrum features, so that impairments associated with ASD are appropriately considered in interactions.
-Yet, the current research is insufficient to understand the types and extent of need, or to inform evidence-based programs to ensure safety among adults on the autism spectrum.
+Despite this, the current research is insufficient to understand the types and extent of need, or to inform evidence-based programs to ensure safety among adults on the autism spectrum.